abhijnar/sleep_deprivation_project/README.md

 ### Data

-The counts data used for this analysis are made available in the `data` directory.
+The counts data created by FeatureCounts and used for the DGE analysis are made available in the `data` directory.

 ### Walk through